-A strongly positive development was also observed in Modern Workplace sales (line of business (BGN 15,331 thousand), which increased by 44% mainly owing of the implementation of significant new public projects in Croatia and North Macedonia, as well as to extended deliveries to an existing client from the Bulgarian public sector.
-With a growing share of 14% (comparing to 10% for the same period of 2022), this technology group ranked among the main sources of consolidated revenues for the ended non-month period.
+A strongly positive development was also observed in Modern Workplace sales (BGN 18,851 thousand), which increased by 38% owing of the implementation of significant new public projects in Croatia and North Macedonia and complementary sales in TBS Germany.
+With a share of 10%, close to the ratio of 9% registered in 2022, this technology group continued to rank among the significant sources of consolidated revenues.